UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card

 Israel Adesanya is arguably the biggest rising star in the UFC since Conor McGregor.
-He's a big deal, and if he keeps winning he could be an even bigger deal.
-When he knocked out previous champ Robert Whittaker in definitive fashion at UFC 243 (after the best walk-in in UFC history) you could almost hear the ka-ching of cash registers roll up in Dana White's eyeballs.
+He's a big deal, and if he keeps up his winning streak he could be an even bigger deal.
+When he knocked out previous champ Robert Whittaker in definitive fashion at UFC 243 (after the best walk-in in UFC history) you could almost hear the ka-ching of cash registers roll up in UFC President Dana White's eyeballs.
 Adesanya is special.
-He's charismatic, quick-witted, has a powerful social media game, and he might be the most futuristic striker in the game.
+He's charismatic, quick-witted, has a powerful social media presence on Facebook, Twitter and Instagram.
+He might be the most futuristic striker in the game.
 He's Anderson Silva for a brand-new generation.

 But his next matchup is a test and a half.